Springe direkt zu Inhalt

 Please note: Although the registration form states "supervisor," the first examiner - Prof. Müller-Birn - always has to sign the document.

-During the writing process, the student organizes meetings with the advisor.
+During the writing process, please organize meetings with the advisor on top of the research seminar.
 We recommend meeting at least every other week.

 For submitting your thesis, you need to have two examiners.
 The first one is Prof. Müller-Birn, and the second examiner is another institute professor.
 You are free to choose, and you can ask your advisor for advice.
-Please send a request to the second examiner before submitting the thesis, and ask for support.
+Please send a request to the second examiner before submitting the thesis.
 Add your thesis proposal to this request.
 Thus, the examiner can make an informed decision.
 Do not forget to add all information (advisor, first and second examiner) to the title page of your thesis.

-Submit the final version of your thesis to the examination office.
+Submit the final version of your thesis to the examination office via e-mail.
 Please do not forget to link your git repository in the PDF so that all information (data, source code, text) is available for review.
 An electronic copy of your thesis will be sent to all examiners by the examination office.

-When the date is agreed upon, find a room for your presentation (please email the secretary about booking room 111).
+When the date is agreed upon, please email the secretary about booking room 111.

-For a BSc thesis, the presentation should last about 15 minutes (+15 minutes for questions) and for an MSc thesis, the presentation should last about 25 minutes (+25 minutes for questions).
-Make sure you do not exceed this time.
+For a BSc thesis, the presentation should last 15 minutes (+15 minutes for questions) and for an MSc thesis, the presentation should last 25 minutes (+25 minutes for questions).

 Slides should accompany your defense.
 They should include the motivation/context, the problem addressed, the approach, the methods used, the main results and your insights.
 If you developed a prototype as part of your thesis, be sure to include a demo.

-If you achieved at least a good grade (grade 2.0 and above) in your thesis, we would be happy if you publish your thesis in the institutional repository, Refubium, at the Freie Universität Berlin.
+If you achieved at least a good grade (grade 2.0 and above) in your thesis, we recommend to publish your thesis in the institutional repository, Refubium, at the Freie Universität Berlin.
 We would then link to it from the HCC Research Group website.
 There is a step-by-step-guide for students on how to publish their thesis on Refubium (only in German).

 You will need a recommendation for publication from your first and second examiners to be able to publish the thesis.